ahmedeidand/php-quickie/README.md

 If we need to check that if statement  `print('Processing b' . $b .
 PHP_EOL) ;` is working properly or not

-In the standard senario, We should prepare the arguments and pass it to the process function on an instance of Test class.
+In the standard scenario, We should prepare the arguments and pass it to the process function on an instance of Test class.

-But in our case all we neet is just to put the separator (Which is configurable in quickieConfig.php - set by default to -  /\*__\*/) before and after the code we want to test.
+But in our case all we need is just to put the separator (Which is configurable in quickieConfig.php - set by default to -  /\*__\*/) before and after the code we want to test.

-The code after changes shoule be :
+The code after changes should be :

 ```php